simonmichael/hledger/doc/SPEC-lots.md

 1. help comply with tax rules, and
 2. calculate the capital gain or loss, both unrealised (before disposal), and realised (at disposal).

-Historically, hledger has not provided much lot-tracking assistance:
-- you could track lots manually by using one subaccount per lot
-- the `balance --gain` report calculates gain/loss in simple cases
-- the `close` command and `hledger-move` script help record lot movements

 ## Lots mode